 The Alliance for Grassland Renewal formed in 2012.
 Participants include partners from the university, government, industry (including producers, seed companies, testing labs) and nonprofit groups.
-The current board members are from Georgia, North Carolina, Oregon, and Missouri.
+The current board members are from Georgia, North Carolina, Oklahoma, Oregon, and Missouri.

 The goal of the Alliance is to work together in replacing toxic tall fescue grass with a tall fescue that hosts a nontoxic endophyte, sometimes called a "novel" endophyte.
 This goal is pursued through four objectives: education, seed quality control, incentives, and promotion.